 B. No Personal Liability

-Neither the Committee Members of the Housing Department nor any person executing the Obligations shall be liable personally on the Obligations by reason of issuance thereof.
+Neither the Committee Members or employees of the Housing Department, members of the Tribal Council, nor any person executing the Obligations shall be liable personally on the Obligations by reason of issuance thereof.

 C. Tax Exempt Status

-Obligations of the Housing Department are declared to be issued for an essential public and government purpose and to be public instrumentalities and, together with interest thereon and income therefrom, shall be exempt from taxes imposed by the Tribe, and to the extent authorized by law from taxes imposed by the State or Federal governments.
+Obligations of the Tribe pursuant to this Ordinance are declared to be issued for an essential public and government purpose and to be public instrumentalities and, together with interest thereon and income therefrom, shall be exempt from taxes imposed by the Tribe, and to the extent authorized by law from taxes imposed by the State or Federal governments.
 The tax exemption provisions of this Ordinance shall be considered part of the security for the repayment of Obligations and shall constitute, by virtue of this Ordinance and without necessity of being stated in the Obligations, a contract between:

-(1) The Housing Department and the Tribe, and

-(2) The holders of Obligations and each of them, including any and all transferees of the Obligations.
+(1) The holders of Obligations and each of them, including any and all transferees of the Obligations.